-Dependencies between classes composing object-oriented applications are exploited by numerous approaches that aim to identify components from objectoriented applications [25, 26].
-In [27], Detten et al. presented the Archimetrix approach, which aims at mining the architecture of legacy software.
+Dependencies between classes composing object-oriented applications are exploited by numerous approaches that aim to identify components from object-oriented applications (Garcia et al., 2013; Ducasse and Pollet, 2009).
+In von Detten et al. (2013), Detten et al. presented the Archimetrix approach, which aims at mining the architecture of legacy software.
 It relies on a clustering algorithm to partition the system classes into components.
 This algorithm depends on name resemblance, coupling and cohesion metrics as a fitness function.
-In [15], Kebir et al. presented an approach to extract components from a single object-oriented software system.
+In Kebir et al. (2012), Kebir et al. presented an approach to extract components from a single objectoriented software system.
 Classes composing the extracted components form a partition.
 Mined components are considered as a part of the component-based architecture of the corresponding software.
-In [16] Allier et al. depended on dynamic dependencies between classes to recover components.
+In Allier et al. (2011) Allier et al. depended on dynamic dependencies between classes to recover components.
 Based on the use case diagram, the execution trace scenarios are identified.
 Classes that frequently occur in the execution traces are grouped into a single component.
 Cohesion and coupling metrics are also taken into account during the identification process.
-Weinreich et al. proposed, in [28], an approach to recover multi-view architecture models of software applications implemented based on service oriented architecture.
+Weinreich et al. proposed, in Weinreich et al. (2012), an approach to recover multi-view architecture models of software applications implemented based on service oriented architecture.
 The authors classified software artifacts based on the information from source code, configuration files and binary codes.
-In [29], the author extracted the architecture of an object-oriented software using the fast community detection algorithm.
+In Erdemir et al. (2011), the author extracted the architecture of an object-oriented software using the fast community detection algorithm.
 Also, a performance evaluation of fast community and five clustering algorithms is applied.
 The authors converted the object oriented elements into a graph representation.
 Then, the algorithms are applied to identify the most connected component within the graph.
 Lastly, software architects analyze and evaluate the resulted architecture.
-In [30], an approach has been presented to mine reusable components from a set of similar software applications.
+In Shatnawi and Seriai (2013), an approach has been presented to mine reusable components from a set of similar software applications.
 A component is considered as more reusable, when it is reused many times by the software applications.
 The authors firstly identified components independently from each software application.
 Then, based on the lexical similarity between the classes composing these components, they identified reusable ones.
-In [31], an approach was presented to visually analyze the distribution of variability and commonality among the source code of product variants.
+In Duszynski et al. (2011), an approach was presented to visually analyze the distribution of variability and commonality among the source code of product variants.
 The analysis includes multi-level of abstractions (e.g. line of code, method, class, etc.).
 This aims to facilitate the interpretation of variability distribution, to support identifying reusable entities.

-7.2 Feature Mining from Software Applications
+7.2.
+Feature mining from software applications

 The difference between feature mining and component identification arises from the difference between a feature and a component.
 The difference is also in the goals and nature of the process.
-A feature is a non-structural element that provides "user-visible aspect, quality, or characteristic of a software system or systems" [32].
+A feature is a non-structural element that provides "uservisible aspect, quality, or characteristic of a software system or systems" (Kang et al., 1990).
 It does not have any interfaces that represent the interaction between features, rather than component interfaces, required and provided ones.
 In addition to that, features and components belong to different levels of abstraction, where software requirements are abstracted at a high level as features, while a component represents an architectural element at the design level.

 There are many approaches presented to address feature location and feature identification.
 These aims to identify program units such as methods, or classes that represent features.
-In [33], a survey of them is presented.
-These approaches identify features based on the analysis of single software application, such as [34-36], and multiple software applications, such as [37, 38].
+In Dit et al. (2013), a survey of them is presented.
+These approaches identify features based on the analysis of single software application, such as Antoniol and Guéhéneuc (2005); Chen and Rajlich (2000); Damaševičius et al. (2012), and multiple software applications, such as Xue (2011); Ziadi et al. (2012).